gunharth/jigsaw-mix-tailwind-osmd/source/_posts/intervals.md

 You are all familiar with the concept of time as we measure it.
 If I say "1 hour", you have a clear understanding of what this means, the same with minutes and seconds.
 In the same way intervals are a concept with units and a corresponding terminology.

-The Terminology
+## <a name="terminology"></a>The Terminology

 In order to measure the distance between two notes we have to define two main families of intervals.

-The first family is called Perfect Intervals.
-The second family is called Major or Minor Intervals.
+The first family is called **Perfect Intervals**.
+The second family is called **Major or Minor Intervals**.
 Whereas our Perfect Interval family solely exists of one option, (ie Perfect), the Major or Minor Intervals family can take 2 forms: either Major or Minor, whereas Minor means “not as far away as Major", (ie Minor is always one half step below major).

 Below is a graphical visualisation of the above said.
 Remember, we are talking about a distance here.